KettLovahr/.kett/README.md

 Do note that it is necessary to [install Packer](https://github.com/wbthomason/packer.nvim#quickstart), and then run :PackerInstall or :PackerSync to install the plugins once the configuration files have been linked.

+The Neovim configuration requires Neovim v0.9+, which should be provided by most distros, except Debian, of course.

 Tool dependencies:
 - git
 - fzf